next-hat/documentation/blog/2024-11-22-automating-deployment-with-github-actions-and-nanocl/index.md

 ---
 slug: automating-deployment-with-github-actions-and-nanocl
 title: Automating deployment with GitHub Actions and Nanocl
-description: Learn how to automate your CI/CD pipeline with GitHub Actions and Nanocl.
-This guide walks you through setting up seamless deployments, making it easier to deploy your applications with minimal effort.
-Whether you're new to CI/CD or an experienced developer, this post will show you how to streamline your workflow using two powerful open-source tools.
+description: Learn how to automate your deployment with GitHub Actions and Nanocl.
+This guide walks you through setting up seamless deployments, making it easier to deploy your applications with minimal effort and zero downtime.
+Whether you're new to CI/CD or an experienced developer, this post will show you how to streamline your workflow using powerful open-source tools.
 image: /img/cloud.webp
 authors: [leone]
 tags: [ci/cd, github actions, devops, automation, nanocl, deployment, open source, cloud infrastructure, docker, software development]
 keywords: [CI/CD, GitHub Actions, automation, Nanocl, deployment, software development, DevOps, continuous integration, continuous delivery, cloud infrastructure]
 ---

 Learn how to automate your deployment with GitHub Actions and Nanocl.
-This guide walks you through setting up seamless deployments, making it easier to deploy your applications with minimal effort.
+This guide walks you through setting up seamless deployments, making it easier to deploy your applications with minimal effort and zero downtime.
 Whether you're new to CI/CD or an experienced developer, this post will show you how to streamline your workflow using powerful open-source tools.

 <!-- truncate -->